Chapter Forty Nine I

 Susan, in a tiny t-shirt and tinier panties, flips back the covers and stretches, letting Chris enjoy her exquisite legs.
 Chris’ fingers trail the trim tummy and down one silken thigh.

 Susan sighs, her body warming under Chris’s touch.
 She looks up, Chris’s eyes on her.
-She slipped off her t-shirt, says playfully, “Dessert?”
+She slips off her t-shirt, says playfully, “Dessert?”

 Chris whispers, “Yum.”